PulavarthiShravya/P02_TeamYSL_ASG03/README.md

 #### user stories ####
 - I want to learn something new but the tutorials are too long.
-- I am very bored at home and there is nothing to do all.
+- I am very bored :sleeping: at home and there is nothing to do all.
 I have binge watched all my series
 - Why isit that my weight keep on increasing?

  With QUIZZO users would be able to get answers to all these questions!!

  #### XD URL ####